 You’ve probably tuned out by now.
 Democrats want to force the publication of President Trump’s tax returns, while Trump resists at every turn.
 Lawyers are getting rich, while voters learn nothing new.

 Yet the Democratic effort to pry loose Trump’s returns creeps forward, and could still produce a bombshell that damages Trump in the 2020 presidential election, assuming he makes it that far.

-If those returns do become public, they could rattle Trump’s reelection bid, for at least three reasons.
+If Trump’s returns do become public within the next 12 months or so, they could rattle Trump’s reelection bid, for at least three reasons.
 First, it’s possible Trump pays a very low tax rate compared with ordinary workers.
-As a developer, he enjoys tax breaks that can sharply lower tax payments.
+As a real estate developer, he enjoys tax breaks that can sharply lower tax payments.
 And investment income, which is how wealthy people earn much of their money, is typically taxed at lower rates than income on labor.